-- 1. Visit the link of the uploaded notebook. - 2.
-Click on the Clone button, to copy the notebook's clone command to the clipboard. - 3.
-Paste the command in the terminal, in the directory where you want to clone the notebook project and then run the command.
+1. Visit the link of the uploaded notebook.

+2. Click on the Clone button, which copies the clone cli command (along with the notebook_id) to the clipboard.

+3. Paste the command in the terminal, in the directory where you want to clone the notebook project and then run the command.